Gone (Kelly Clarkson song): RBD versions

 Mexican pop band RBD recorded a Spanish cover version of the song titled "Me Voy", for their second studio album, Nuestro Amor (2005).
 The song was adapted to Spanish by songwriter Mauri Stern.
 They would later re-record the original English version for the Japanese edition of their first English-language studio album Rebels (2006).
-The Spanish version of the track was included in the setlist of all their tours starting from 2006 (excluding the first leg of their Tour Generación RBD when they were promoting their first album in 2005), and is featured on the live CDs and DVDs Live in Hollywood, Live in Rio, Hecho en España, Live in Brasília, and Tournée do Adeus.
-The song was performed as part of the "Medley Eras" segment of their 2023 reunion Soy Rebelde Tour.
+The Spanish version of the track was included in the setlist of all their tours starting from 2006 (excluding the first leg of their Tour Generación RBD, when they were promoting their first album in 2005), and is featured on the live CDs and DVDs Live in Hollywood, Live in Rio, Live in Brasília, and Tournée do Adeus.
+Despite being performed during filming of their Hecho en España CD/DVD, the track, alongside "Fuera" and "Tal Vez Mañana", was not included on the project's releases.
+The song was performed as part of the "Medley Eras" segment of the group's 2023 reunion Soy Rebelde Tour.